 There are three ways to enjoy Christmas in the Park.
 Motorists from the contiguous 48 states have driven through this wonderland.
 Twinkling animated displays amuse as you leisurely make your way through, while the animated RGB tree wows young and old alike.

 Guest can get up-close and personal to the lights with a walking tour.
 The romantic pond area in Chisholm Trail Park is ideal for a winter date.
 There is even a “Will You Marry Me?” sign for guests who are ready to pop the question.
 Selfie stations are placed throughout the parks for pictures perfect for Instagram or your annual Christmas card.
 You’ll find new displays each year.
-Two new displays that promise to be popular are a Cadillac perfect for Route 66 enthusiasts to climb into, as well as a dreamy, royal carriage your little prince or princess can take a photo by.
+Two new displays that promise to be popular are larger-than-life, 3D elves and a whimsical merry-go-round.

 Before you end your tour of Christmas in the Park, be sure to stop by the three-story-tall animated RGB Christmas tree.
 The tree combines every color under the rainbow to present a stunning light show throughout your visit.
 Bright and bold animations, messages and dancing lights are all synced to your favorite Christmas tunes.

 Christmas in the Park is one of the oldest and most popular traditions in Yukon.
-Join the Yukon community in opening Christmas in the Park Saturday, November 20, at 6 p.m.
-This holiday spectacular will then run nightly from 6 p.m. to 11 p.m. through New Year’s Eve.
+Join the Yukon community in opening Christmas in the Park Saturday, November 19, at 6 p.m.
+This holiday spectacular will then run nightly from 6 p.m. to 11 p.m. through New Year’s Day.

 For more information about Christmas in the Park, visit www.yukonok.gov/ChristmasinthePark or call 405-354-8442.